mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 that must guide the choice are extremely fine and delicate.

-When presented with infinitely many choices to choose from, Quality --- keeping in mind that Quality is based on past experiences --- is what helps us decide which paths to pursue.
+When presented with infinitely many choices to choose from, Quality --- keeping in mind that Quality is relative to past experiences --- is what helps us decide which paths to pursue.

 > The difference between a good mechanic and a bad one [...] is precisely this ability to _select_ the good facts from the bad ones on the basis of quality.
 He has to _care_!

-The narrator, referencing an alternative life of his, namely Phaedrus, said, that this continual process of opening new questions is a "genetic defect within the nature of reason itself [...]".
+The narrator, referencing his past life, namely Phaedrus, said, that this continual process of opening new questions is a "genetic defect within the nature of reason itself [...]".